Gingival sulcus: Recording of examination

 A World Health Organization (WHO) Probe should be used.
 Refer to attached picture for WHO Probe.
 The World Health Organization (WHO) Probe has a ball ended tip which is 0.5mm in diameter and some have 2 black bands for dental professionals to measure periodontal pocket depth.
 A light force equivalent to the weight of the probe should be used.
-World Health Organization (WHO) Probe ranges in mass from 20-25 grams.
+World Health Organization (WHO) Probe ranges in mass from 20 to 25 grams.